Sampul-CodeMine/alx-onboarding/getting_started/README.md

 - [ ] In one study, one group of students were taught that their brains develop new neuronal connections and grow when they learn new things.
 Another group were not taught this lesson.
 The students who were taught the brain lesson did not perform any differently than the students who were not taught the lesson.
 - [ ] In a study with a math computer game, students who were rewarded for process gave less effort and used fewer strategies than students who were rewarded for correct answers.

-Tasks
+> ### Tasks
+>
-0. Growth Mindset and Grit
+> #### 0.
+Growth Mindset and Grit
-mandatory
-Score: 100.0% (Checks completed: 100.0%)
+>
-One great way you can support your peers in this program is by reminding them to practice a growth mindset.
+> One great way you can support your peers in this program is by reminding them to practice a growth mindset.
 It takes time to develop a growth mindset, and this assignment gives you a great opportunity to practice it.

-Preparation
+>
+> **Preparation**
+>
-For this task, you will find 1 person on your cohort who is available to have 30-minute call.
+> For this task, you will find 1 person on your cohort who is available to have 30-minute call.
 You can find someone in your cohort channel on Slack.
 You could use an online word processor such as Google Docs.

-Step 1
+> **Step 1**
+>
-Schedule a time for the 30-minute call for as soon as possible.
+> Schedule a time for the 30-minute call for as soon as possible.
 You can arrange to meet virtually with whatever tool you wish.
 Video calling is integrated into Slack

-Step 2
+>
+> **Step 2**
+>
-Once you are on the call, discuss each of the following questions together, making sure you both understand the answers:
+> Once you are on the call, discuss each of the following questions together, making sure you both understand the answers:
+>

-What is growth mindset?
+> 1. What is growth mindset?
 What is fixed mindset?
-What evidence is there that growth mindset is important?
+> 2. What evidence is there that growth mindset is important?
 (Describe at least one study: what group was studied, what was the treatment, and what was the result?)
-What is the most common misunderstanding about growth mindset?
+> 3. What is the most common misunderstanding about growth mindset?
-Why is the word “yet” so powerful for growth mindset?
+> 4. Why is the word “yet” so powerful for growth mindset?
 Each of you should give your own example of how you can use “yet.”
-Is intelligence fixed?
+> 5. Is intelligence fixed?
 Explain.
-What is grit?
+> 6. What is grit?
-Give an example of grit from your own life.
+> 7. Give an example of grit from your own life.
-What evidence is there that grit is important?
+> 8. What evidence is there that grit is important?
 (Describe at least one study: what group was studied, what was the treatment, and what was the result?)
+>
+> *8Next, you should take turns EACH answering the following reflection questions**
+>
-Next, you should take turns EACH answering the following reflection questions What do you understand about mindset now that you did not understand before?
+> 1. What do you understand about mindset now that you did not understand before?
-What do you think is more important: effort or intelligence?
+> 2. What do you think is more important: effort or intelligence?
 Explain your opinion.
-How motivated do you personally feel to develop greater growth mindset?
+> 3. How motivated do you personally feel to develop greater growth mindset?
 Be honest.
-Describe a time when you failed at something.
+> 4. Describe a time when you failed at something.
 What feelings did you have at the time?
 When you look back on that time how do you feel now?
 What did the failure teach you?
-Give at least 2 of your own personal “yet” sentences.
+> 5. Give at least 2 of your own personal “yet” sentences.
 (For example, “I am not employed as a software engineer yet.”
-What is one way you can practice growth mindset?
+> 6. What is one way you can practice growth mindset?
+>
-Thank your partner for having this conversation with you!
+> Thank your partner for having this conversation with you!

-Step 3
+>
+> **Step 3**
+>
-Create a short write-up that includes the following (this is what you will submit to get credit for the assignment):
+> Create a short write-up that includes the following (this is what you will submit to get credit for the assignment):
+>

-A. Your partner’s name
+> A. Your partner’s name
+>

-B. Date and time of the conversation
+> B. Date and time of the conversation
+>

-C. Were there any areas of confusion or disagreement in your conversation?
+> C. Were there any areas of confusion or disagreement in your conversation?
+>

-D. What is one thing you learned or better understand as a result of the conversation?
+> D. What is one thing you learned or better understand as a result of the conversation?
+>

-E. Give your own personal “yet” sentence.
+> E. Give your own personal “yet” sentence.
+>

-F. What is one way you personally plan to practice growth mindset?
+> F. What is one way you personally plan to practice growth mindset?

-Step 4
+>
+> **Step 4**
+>
-paste a link to your google doc or a pdf in your google drive below.
+> #### paste a link to your google doc or a pdf in your google drive below.
+>

-The milestone is NOT complete until you have completed this step.
+> The milestone is NOT complete until you have completed this step.
+>

-You are also encouraged to post your answers to C, D, E, & F to your country channels on Slack, but this is optional.
+> You are also encouraged to post your answers to C, D, E, & F to your country channels on Slack, but this is optional.

-Important:
+>
+> **Important:**
+>

-Don’t forget to click the red Save button on the right to save your Google document URL Please make sure you have set the permissions of your Google document to “Anyone with the link” before you share it with your peers.
+> - Don’t forget to click the red Save button on the right to save your Google document URL
+> - Please make sure you have set the permissions of your Google document to **“Anyone with the link”** before you share it with your peers.
+>